wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ui/includes/1-introduction.md

 You can set the visibility state to hide or unhide individual objects or groups.
 Hiding objects can help unclutter a report page at design time.
 Bookmarks can capture the visibility state, allowing report consumers to control visibility with buttons.

 You can also modify the layer order, often referred to as *z-order*.
 Because you can overlap objects (or groups) on the page, the higher an object appears on the list, the closer it is to the front.
-Consequently, when you have overlapping objects, the one that is listed first is on top.
+Therefore, when you have overlapping objects, the one that is listed first is on top.
 To change order, drag an object or group to a new position.

 Similar to how you would summarize a smart narrative visual, you can summarize an object, which adds a text box that contains a text description of the visual to the report page.